laminas/laminas-validator/doc/book/validators/is-countable.md

 - **Since 2.10.0**

-`Zend\Validator\IsCountable` allows you to validate that a value can be counted (i.e., it's an array or implements `Countable`), and, optionally:
+`Laminas\Validator\IsCountable` allows you to validate that a value can be counted (i.e., it's an array or implements `Countable`), and, optionally:

 - the exact count of the value